-Said another way, our brains need reasons so badly that even if there isn’t one, our minds will supply one for us.
+Our brains need reasons so badly that even if a logical, casual explanation does not exist, our minds will supply one for us.
 We’re so dependent on reasons that we often obsess over them instead of looking at what would actually help the situation.

-Take that first reason above as an example: We have $10,000 in credit card debt because my wife lost her job.
+Take that first example from the top of this post: We have $10,000 in credit card debt because my wife lost her job.

 Is that what actually happened or merely one interpretation of events?